hostwithquantum/runway-example-svelte/README.md

 ## Step 2

-Since Sveltekit currently doesn't include a `start` command, we will add that and the NodeJS version (in this example the current LTS: `v16.*`):
+Since Sveltekit currently doesn't include a `start` command, we will add that:

 ```diff
 diff --git a/package.json b/package.json